Report requirements

 A25 The title of each section (other than the Appendix, Acknowledgements, and References — as well as the Abstract, which has no title) should be preceded by a Roman numeral corresponding to its order in the document.

-A26 Each page must be numbered.
+A26 Each page must be numbered and centered.

 A29 All body text must be in the same font size.